 Moina Michael—Aka The Poppy Lady

-Here’s Michaels’ poem:
+Here’s the opening of Michaels’ poem:

 Oh! you who sleep in Flanders Fields,